san2130/I-Chip-22/README.md

 - We break the image into 8 bit-planes.
 Each plane contains 256 x 256 bits.
 - For example, let our image have two pixels with first pixel=8’b0111_0011 and second pixel=8’b0001_0011 then the first plane will contain only 2’b00, second plane will contain 2’b10, third again 2’b10 and so on.
 Similarly for other pixels.
 - Thus, for a 256*256 image, our image will be actually broken into 8 planes of 256 x 256 pixels each.
 - Now we simply encrypt the image plane by plane.
-But to make the cipher strong, before the start of a new plane, we re-initialize the LFSRs following the same steps mentioned earlier.
+But to make the cipher strong, before the start of a new plane, we re-initialize the LFSRs following the same steps mentioned earlier. ([Detailed Problem Statement](https://github.com/san2130/I-Chip22/blob/main/I_CHIP-PS2.pdf))
 <br>
  <p align="center"><img src="https://github.com/san2130/I-Chip22/blob/main/media/ps.jpg" width="70%"/></p>
  <br>